Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: SELECTED ENABLERS PERFORMANCE AND SUSTAINABILITY ANALYSIS THROUGH PROOF OF CONCEPT-BASED VALIDATION

 \section{SELECTED ENABLERS PERFORMANCE AND SUSTAINABILITY ANALYSIS THROUGH PROOF OF CONCEPT-BASED VALIDATION}

 This section highlights the performance and sustainability validation of a subset of the selected 6G enablers, listed in Table \ref{tab:catmap}, through PoC experimentation conducted across Hexa-X-II.
 These enablers span multiple network layers and architectural domains—including AI-native air interfaces, joint communication and sensing, flexible topologies, trust-driven orchestration, intent-based management, and integration fabrics.
-Each enabler has been quantitatively assessed against system-level KPIs and KVIs, with experimental setups capturing throughput gains, latency profiles, energy savings, CPU overhead, and system availability.
+This paper differs from prior work because each enabler has been quantitatively assessed against system-level KPIs and KVIs, with experimental setups capturing throughput gains, latency profiles, energy savings, CPU overhead, and system availability.
 Their inclusion in the 6G E2E system is further supported through knowledge graph-based selection, ensuring strong alignment with core 6G design principles and sustainability ambitions across environmental, economic, and social dimensions.
+Note that, the PoC-based validation focuses on enablers with demonstrated maturity (TRL 4 and above) to provide experimental evidence that the KG-selected enablers deliver the intended KPI/KVI effects in realistic environments.

 The following subsections provide empirical validation of these enablers using realistic testbeds and simulations.
 Key metrics include throughput gains, latency distributions, CPU load, energy efficiency, and orchestration responsiveness.
 These results not only confirm the technical viability of each enabler but also reinforce the relevance of the KG-based selection approach in guiding architectural decisions towards a performant and sustainable 6G system.